 Anyway, the journalist doing the interview asked me what difference – if any – the miscarriages have made to my life.
 I’d never really thought about that before…Sure, I’m more aware of miscarriages and the struggles of trying to conceive.
 I know all the statistics, and about all the delightful stages of our cervical mucus, but I didn’t think she wanted to stick that in her article!

-I told her that it had made my marriage stronger – in our 2 years of marriage we’ve went through more shit than most do in a lifetime and we’re still here making each other laugh and pulling through it all together… but.. and here’s one for all of us…
+I told her that it had made my marriage stronger – in our 2 years of marriage we’ve went through more shit than most do in a lifetime and we’re still here making each other laugh and pulling through it all together.

+I sat on the train home and thought about the past few years, and thought about the people on here that I’ve spoke to and read about, and do you know what I realised?
 How bloody strong are we all?
 How resilient are we?
 I’ve became a much stronger person since my losses – I seem to be able to bounce back more than I ever thought possible.
 We’ve been knocked down so many times and we keep getting back up.
 We’ve got that end goal in sight and we’re all fighting so hard to get it.
 I know it’s maybe cheesy but we should all be proud of ourselves.
 I never thought I would be able to get through all these losses..
-I never thought I would be able to keep going, but yeah..I can.
-And I will!
+I never thought I would be able to keep going, but yeah you know what?
+I bloody can.
+And I bloody will!